 In order to keep the current forum running well in the meantime, we’ve moved to a new server which should improve performance while we work on the new website.
-Our research

 We’ve done a huge amount of research over the past few months including a survey, an online exercise, interviews and a card sort.
 The aim of this was to find out what was working well with our current site, where we could improve and what people affected by Parkinson’s need from our online services.

 Liz, our Head of Digital gave more details about this in her recent post: http://bit.ly/GBjuEW

 We were very excited by the responses we got to these activities and more than 2500 people participated!
 These participants included the newly diagnosed, those who have had Parkinson’s for years, carers, researchers, fundraisers, campaigners and healthcare professionals.